 Welcome to organic composting 101.

-This isn't just a way to turn organic waste into nice dirt – organic compost is actually one of the most valuable things we grow in the garden.
+This isn’t just a way of recycling organic waste – organic compost is actually one of the most valuable things we grow in the garden.

 What is organic compost?